John Rutherford (Florida politician): 2020

 In 2020, Rutherford won re-nomination in a low-key Republican primary, defeating retired Navy chief petty officer Erick Aguilar with 80.2% of the vote to Aguilar's 19.8%.
 In the general election, Rutherford defeated Democratic nominee Donna Deegan, a former local TV anchor and breast cancer awareness advocate, 61.1% to 38.9%.

+2022

+Rutherford won the Republican primary with 65.6% of the vote.
+He was uncontested in the general election.

+2024

+Rutherford ran for re-election in 2024.

 Tenure

 On January 11, 2017, Rutherford collapsed on the floor of the House, in what his staffers described as an "acute digestive flareup"; he was taken to the hospital, and released ten days later.